The VERA books in order:

-VERA is also a hugely successful crime drama, in which Vera Stanhope is brought to life by the wonderful Brenda Blethyn: nine previous series are now available to fans in both the UK and the US, and series 10 is now available on DVD in the UK (released on March 2nd 2020).
+All eleven previous series of TV's crime drama VERA are now available to fans in both the UK and the US.
 They have been widely broadcast; VERA was nominated for an Edgar Award, for Dark Road, the first episode of series 6 (an original screenplay by Martha Hillier).
 VERA was ranked sixth best TV series of all time in a recent poll.
 In February 2019 it won the Judges' Award at the Royal Television Society NE Awards in Gateshead.

-Use the links to order your choice of DVD from Amazon, using the links below; look out for them in the shops - and there are some episodes available to watch on the ITV Hub or you can sign up there for BritBox, and watch the whole story, from the beginning.
+Use the links to order your choice of DVD from Amazon, using the links below; look out for them in the shops - and in the UK all episodes of VERA are now available to stream on itvX.
+Elsewhere, you can sign up for Britbox, and watch the whole story, from the beginning.